-From the property you have great views of nearly all of Sonoma Valley and well beyond.
+From the property one has great views of nearly all of Sonoma Valley and well beyond.
 The famed Louis Martini’s Monte Rosso Vineyard (perhaps Sonoma’s equivalent to Napa’s To Kalon Vineyard) lies many hundreds of feet below.
 Views of Mt.
 Diablo, San Francisco and the Golden Gate bridge (when its not foggy) can easily be seen from the property.
 You cannot see directly into the Napa Valley, but from certain vantage points, have views of the Vaca Mountains that form its eastern side.

 Bill grew up in Southern California and moved to northern California to go to college at Sonoma State University.
 While there he met Phil Coturri who grew up in the area, knew about managing vineyards and was making home wine on the side (now runs a successful vineyard management company based in Sonoma County).
 Bill was introduced to Phil’s home wines and the wine country “lifestyle”.
 That gave him the “wine” bug.